 - W9 or W8 and EIN Verification Letter from the Department of Treasury that verifies your US business address or place of physical operations

 - Planned integration method for your product catalog (bulk upload, API, solution provider)

-During the application process, you will supply information about your primary product categories, catalog size and related information (e.g. total SKUs you will be selling on Walmart.com initially with verified UPC information, and used vs. refurbished, etc.).
+- Primary product categories, catalog size and related information (e.g. total SKUs you will be selling on Walmart.com initially with verified UPC information, and used vs. refurbished etc.)

 What are the commission rates and fees on Walmart?